 MasterCard's financial results may be negatively impacted by actions taken by individual financial institutions or by governmental or regulatory bodies.
-In addition, further political instability or a decline in economic conditions in the countries in which the Company operates may accelerate the timing of or increase the impact of risks to our financial performance.
-As a result, our revenue may be negatively impacted, or the Company may be impacted in several ways.
+In addition, political instability or a decline in economic conditions in the countries in which the Company operates may accelerate the timing of or increase the impact of risks to our financial performance.
+As a result, our revenue or results of operations may be negatively impacted.
 MasterCard continues to monitor political and economic conditions around the world to identify opportunities for the continued growth of our business and to evaluate the evolution of the global payments industry.
 Notwithstanding recent encouraging trends, the extent and pace of economic recovery in various regions remains uncertain and the overall business environment may present challenges for MasterCard to grow its business.
-For a full discussion see "Risk Factors - Business Risk" in Part I, Item 1A of this Report.
+For a full discussion see "Risk Factors - Business Risk" in Part I, Item 1A.

 In addition, our business and our customers' businesses are subject to regulation in many countries.
 Regulatory bodies may seek to impose rules and price controls on certain aspects of our business and the payments industry.
-For further discussion, see Note 18 (Legal and Regulatory Proceedings) to the consolidated financial statements included in Part II, Item 8 and our risk factor in "Risk Factors - Legal and Regulatory Risks" in Part I, Item 1A of this Report.
+For further discussion, see Note 18 (Legal and Regulatory Proceedings) to the consolidated financial statements included in Part II, Item 8 and our risk factor in "Risk Factors - Legal and Regulatory Risks" in Part I, Item 1A.
 Further, information security risks for global payments and technology companies such as MasterCard have significantly increased in recent years.
 Although to date we have not experienced any material impacts relating to cyber-attacks or other information security breaches, there can be no assurance that we will be immune to these risks and not suffer such losses in the future.
-See our risk factor in "Risk Factors - Business Risks" in Part I, Item 1A of this Report related to a failure or breach of our security systems or infrastructure as a result of cyber-attacks.
+See our risk factor in "Risk Factors - Business Risks" in Part I, Item 1A related to a failure or breach of our security systems or infrastructure as a result of cyber-attacks.